 Starting and operating a business comes with risks.
 Co-ops are no different.
-It’s up to a co-op’s board and management to identify, manage, and mitigate these risks.
+Risk identification and management is a job for a co-op’s board — and an important one to do.

 While many risks are industry-specific, all businesses face common risks.
 And, from natural disasters to financial uncertainty, risks can arise from a wide variety of sources.